 “It really sells itself.
 Pick the worst bunker on your course and let us install our method.
 The proof is in the pudding.
 We encourage trials.
-Other methods might work as good, but none will be more cost effective,” said Jenkins.
+Other methods might work as well, but none will be more cost-effective,” said Jenkins.

-His advice to superintendents looking to install new bunkers or renovate problem bunkers?
+His advice to golf course superintendents looking to install new bunkers or renovate problem bunkers?

 “I love the game of golf, and it’s a treat to be involved in something that can revolutionize the game.”